Chapter one: In which the Marmoset boldly sets off on his quest and then loses his mojo

 After a successful run at the Jermyn Street Theatre in London, the show took off on the second leg of its Spring tour, taking in venues across the north of England, the Brighton Fringe, the Dublin Gay Festival, and the Edinburgh Festival Fringe last summer, which is where I came in… before the production ventured away from these shores to Frankfurt and packed houses at the 2015 Auckland Live Festival in New Zealand.
 Oh yes, and the script has been published too.

-In the mean time, Last October, I had a short new play – Prostrate – about the joys of prostate cancer – featuring in the 12th Season of JB Shorts in Manchester – which was a lot of fun, and hopefully will grow into something more substantial in the future.
-Watch this space.
+In the mean time, in October 2015, I had a short new play – Prostrate – about the joys of prostate cancer – featuring in the 12th Season of JB Shorts in Manchester – which was a lot of fun, and later was expanded into a five part comedy drama for BBC Radio 4 starring Stephen Tompkinson.

 A cracking bunch of students wowed audiences with two hours of theatrical scandi-noir vampiric adolescent rites-of-passage drama.
 A bold choice for a drama school, and a fantastic challenge to stage, especially when it came to the bone crunching denouement in a swimming pool…